 Investment Tax Deductions You May Have Overlooked

-Deduction for Investment Advisory Fees
+The Deduction for Investment Advisory Fees

-Although you cannot deduct the commissions, you pay to your stockbroker, on trades executed in your brokerage account.
-Commissions are added to the cost basis of your tax lot positions and eventually used to calculate any applicable capital gains or capital losses, on which you will pay taxes or potentially receive a tax deduction.
+You can’t deduct the commissions you pay to your stockbroker on trades executed in your brokerage account.
+Commissions are added to the cost basis of your tax lot positions and are eventually used to calculate any applicable capital gains or capital losses on which you will pay taxes or potentially receive a tax deduction.

-Deduction for Accounting Fees
+The Deduction for Accounting Fees

 Deduction for Some Legal Fees

 Whether or not you can deduct other legal fees from your taxes varies depending upon the circumstances and situation.
 It can get really messy quickly so it's best to speak with a qualified accountant.

-Deduction for Safe Deposit Box Rental Costs
+Safe Deposit Box Rental Cost Deductibles

-Deduction for Interest Expense Tied to Investing Activities
+The Deduction for Interest Expense Tied to Investing Activities

-This includes non-qualified dividends and capital gains (you can include qualified dividends, which are those that pay only the lower dividend tax rates originally established during the Bush tax cuts but then you give up their special qualified status and would have to pay your regular tax rate on them in any amount exceeding your margin interest expense).
+This includes non-qualified dividends and capital gains.
+You can include qualified dividends that pay only the lower dividend tax rates originally established during the Bush tax cuts, but then you’d give up their special qualified status.
+You would have to pay your regular tax rate on them in any amount exceeding your margin interest expense.

-You also have to deduct any investment expenses such as those we’ve already discussed.
-The result, net investment income, is the maximum amount of margin interest expense you can write off your taxes.
-In some cases, you may be able to carry forward your investment interest expense deduction if you can't fully take advantage of it in a single year.
+You must also deduct any investment expenses such as those we’ve already discussed.
+The result—your net investment income—is the maximum amount of margin interest expense you can write off your taxes.
+In some cases, you might be able to carry forward your investment interest expense deduction if you can't fully take advantage of it in a single year.

-As with everything else in this article, you need to consult with your CPA or another qualified professional tax representative to help you calculate and understand your options based on your unique circumstances, opportunities, situation, and other relevant factors.
+As with everything else in this article, you need to Consult with your CPA or another qualified professional tax representative to help you calculate and understand your options based on your unique circumstances, opportunities, situation, and other relevant factors.